datafold/terraform-google-datafold/README.md

 =======
 # Datafold Google module

-This repository provisions resources on Google, preparing them for a deployment of the application on a GKE cluster.
+This repository provisions infrastructure resources on Google Cloud for deploying Datafold using the datafold-operator.

 ## About this module

+**⚠️ Important**: This module is now **optional**.
+If you already have GKE infrastructure in place, you can configure the required resources independently.
+This module is primarily intended for customers who need to set up the complete infrastructure stack for GKE deployment.

+The module provisions Google Cloud infrastructure resources that are required for Datafold deployment.
+Application configuration is now managed through the `datafoldapplication` custom resource on the cluster using the datafold-operator, rather than through Terraform application directories.

+## Breaking Changes

+### Load Balancer Deployment (Default Changed)

+**Breaking Change**: The load balancer is **no longer deployed by default**.
+The default behavior has been toggled to `deploy_lb = false`.

+- **Previous behavior**: Load balancer was deployed by default
+- **New behavior**: Load balancer deployment is disabled by default
+- **Action required**: If you need a load balancer, you must explicitly set `deploy_lb = true` in your configuration, so that you don't lose it. (in the case it does happen, you need to redeploy it and then update your DNS to the new LB IP).

+### Application Directory Removal

+- The "application" directory is no longer part of this repository
+- Application configuration is now managed through the `datafoldapplication` custom resource on the cluster

 ## Prerequisites

-* A Google cloud account, preferably a new isolated one.
+* A Google Cloud account, preferably a new isolated one.
 * Terraform >= 1.4.6
 * A customer contract with Datafold
   * The application does not work without credentials supplied by sales
 * Access to our public helm-charts repository

-This deployment will create the following resources:
+The full deployment will create the following resources:

 * Google VPC
-* Google subnet
+* Google subnets
 * Google GCS bucket for clickhouse backups
+* Google Cloud Load Balancer (optional, disabled by default)
-* Google external application load balancer
+* Google-managed SSL certificate (if load balancer is enabled)
-* Google HTTPS certificate, unless preregistered and provided
 * Three persistent disk volumes for local data storage
+* Cloud SQL PostgreSQL database
 * A GKE cluster
 * Service accounts for the GKE cluster to perform actions outside of its cluster boundary:
   * Provisioning persistent disk volumes
   * Updating Network Endpoint Group to route traffic to pods directly
+  * Managing GCS bucket access for ClickHouse backups

+**Infrastructure Dependencies**: For a complete list of required infrastructure resources and detailed deployment guidance, see the [Datafold Dedicated Cloud GCP Deployment Documentation](https://docs.datafold.com/datafold-deployment/dedicated-cloud/gcp).

 ## Negative scope